Chainlink-Blockmagic/blockshield-contracts/README.md

 1. Deploy Vault in Ethereum Sepolia
 2. Deploy TokenRWA in Ethereum Sepolia
 3. Deploy TokenInsurance in Polygon Amoy
+  - To use the `AggregatorV3Interface` to retrieve the last price for `USDC/USD` on *Polygon Amoy*, the address is: `0x1b8739bB4CdF0089d07097A9Ae5Bd274b29C6F16`

 Interact with TokenInsurance
 4. Execute following methods: